 The main thrust of correctly sequencing exercises is to further the goals of the athlete in their sport.
 Performing the most valuable movements relating to fine motor control and maximal neuromuscular outputs necessitates these movements be performed first in the session.
 This allows the organism to be in a rested state prior to the initiation of these primary exercise skills and motions.
 Looking at it in a more detail means these types of exercises will be the first to be executed in the strength training session.
 In order to avoid the inevitable fatigue which accompanies mid to late portions of the session the schedule more than likely will follow these suggested progression lines.
 Begin with the main sports exercises before starting on the auxiliary movements.
 After the main sports moves are finished then begin the explosive dynamic types of exercises such as the power cleans, clean and jerks and the snatches.
 Once the explosive motions are done, go next to the larger muscle groups such as:

-Essentially, you will be exercising from the larger to the smaller muscle groups unless there is a specific reason to do other wise.
-If the session is designed to increase strength while at the same time avoiding unnecessary muscle hypertrophy then successive exercises should not follow closely on the heels of the previous series of movements.
+You will be exercising from the larger to the smaller muscle groups unless there is a specific reason to do otherwise.
+If the session is designed to increase strength while at the same time avoiding unnecessary muscle hypertrophy, then successive exercises should not follow closely on the heels of the previous series of movements.
 The next set of exercises should therefore minimally, if at all, involve the same muscle group.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 Danny O`Dell is a NSCA Certified Strength and Conditioning coach from the USA.
 He is the author of a number of training manuals including: The Ultimate Bench Press Manual, Wilderness Basics, Strength training Secrets, Composite training and Power up your Driving Muscles.
 Danny has published articles in national and international magazines describing the benefits of living the healthy fitness lifestyle.